VilledeMontreal/politique-libre/Directives/ContributionAProjetLibre.md

 <a id='english-version' class='anchor' aria-hidden='true'/>

-# Directive on Contributing to an Existing Open-Source Project
+# Directive on Contributing to an Open-Source Project

 ## Introduction